 The Alternative Project Delivery Subcommittee reviews all forms of project delivery, including design-bid-build and alternative project delivery.
 Public Private Partnerships (“P3”) and Design/Build are additional issues currently under review.

-The Taxes/Education/Capital Budget Committee addresses all forms of taxation; funding of the capital budget; and legislative issues dealing with education facilities and funding for K-12 schools and higher education.
+The Taxes/Education/Capital Budget Committee addresses all forms of taxation, including the B&O tax on architecture services and systematic reform of the state’s taxation system.
+It addresses issues related to the state capital budget and issues dealing with education facilities and funding for K-12 schools and higher education.